codacy/chart/docs/configuration/integrations/gitlab-enterprise.md

 To integrate Codacy with GitLab Enterprise, you must create a GitLab application:

-1. Open `<gitlab enterprise url>/profile/applications`, where `<gitlab enterprise url>` is the URL of your GitLab Enterprise instance.
+1. Open `<gitlab enterprise url>/profile/applications` as a GitLab admin, where `<gitlab enterprise url>` is the URL of your GitLab Enterprise instance.

 2. Fill in the fields to register your Codacy instance on GitLab: